What is a Custom Broker?

 - Quote duty and tax rates on goods to be imported, based on federal tariffs and excise taxes.

-Qualities of a Custom Broker
+What a Custom Broker Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.